andreabradpitto/SofAr-project/V-rep/readme.md

 ```

 By doing this the CoppeliaSim environment will be opened on the correct scene.

-- Use the user interface to handle the simulation.
+Use the user interface to handle the simulation.
 At this point on the shell a message occurs inviting the user to write a command on it.
 If you digit ‘help’ a list of all the possible commands is shown.
 In particular you can:
-	- start the simulation (‘start’);
+	-start the simulation (‘start’);
+	-set the IMU reference system such that it coincides with the human end effector one (‘calibration’);
-	- put it in pause in order to restart from the last configuration you reached (‘pause’);
+	-put the simulation in pause in order to restart from the last configuration you reached (‘pause’);
-	- stop the simulation (‘stop’) leading the robot arm to the default configuration;
+	-stop the simulation (‘stop’) leading the robot arm to the default configuration;
-	- set a default configuration you like for each one of the 7 joints (‘set_default’).
-In the original default configuration each joint is set to 0 and only values belonging to the interval [-1,1] are allowed.
+	-set a default configuration you like for each one of the 7 joints (‘set_default’).
+In the original default configuration each joint 		 is set to 0.
-	- close the user interface, all the running topics and the simulator environment ('exit')
+	-close the user interface, all the running topics and the simulator environment ('exit')

 To change the input rate, the shell commands from inside the “V-rep” folder are:

 ```sh
 cd src